CiscoTestAutomation/genieparser/changelog/undistributed.rst

     * Added new unittest

 * NXOS
+    * Updated ShowVpc:
+        * Supporting parser for vpc+ outputs
     * Updated ShowNveVniIngressReplication
         * Added regex
         * Added new unittest
     * Updated ShowIpCefInternal
 	    * Update schema and regex to support more various output

-* IOSXR:
+* DNAC
-    * Updated ShowRouteIpv4
+    * Updated Interface for:
-        * Added and updated regex
-        * Added unittest
+        * Supporting hostname in the schema